 "All members of the Party must make a calm and painstaking study of 1) the essence of the disagreements and 2) the development of the Party struggle.
 A study must be made of both, because the essence of the disagreements is revealed, clarified and specified (and very often transformed as well) in the course of the struggle, which, passing through its various stages, always shows, at every stage, a different line-up and number of combatants, different positions in the struggle, etc. A study must be made of both, and a demand made for the most exact, printed documents that can be thoroughly verified.
 Only a hopeless idiot will believe oral statements.
-If no documents are available, there must be an examination of witnesses."
+If no documents are available, there must be an examination of witnesses on both or several sides and the grilling must take place in the presence of witnesses."